Silence, devastation mark Bahamas town; but some are staying

 Nearly a week after disaster roared in from the sea, the rest of Marsh Harbour on Abaco island felt empty Saturday.
 A hot wind whistled through stands of decapitated pine trees and homes that collapsed during the most powerful hurricane in the northwestern Bahamas’ recorded history.

-Search and rescue teams were still trying to reach some Bahamian communities isolated by floodwaters and debris Saturday after Hurricane Dorian struck the northern part of the archipelago last Sunday.
-At least 43 people died.
+Rescue teams were still trying to reach some Bahamian communities isolated by floodwaters and debris after the disaster that killed at least 44 people, most of them on Abaco Island.

-The U.S. Coast Guard said it has rescued a total of 290 people in the Bahamas following Hurricane Dorian.
-Six MH-60 Jayhawk helicopters are carrying out search and rescue missions and providing logistical support, while nine cutters are also helping, the Coast Guard said.
+The U.S. Coast Guard said it has rescued a total of 290 people in the northern Bahamas following the hurricane.
+Six MH-60 Jayhawk helicopters and nine cutters are helping in the aid effort, the Coast Guard said.

-The United Nations said eight tons of food supplies were to arrive by ship on Saturday at islands devastated by the hurricane.
+Meanwhile, the United Nations said eight tons of food supplies were on the way by ship.
 Some 14,700 ready-to-eat meals as well as logistical and telecommunications equipment are being delivered, said Herve Verhoosel, spokesman for the U.N.
 World Food Program.

 “The needs remain enormous,” Verhoosel said.